 15 Groceries Every Home Should Have Right Now

-Whole grains like rice, oats, quinoa, etc. are the perfect partner to beans.
+Whole grains like rice, oats, and quinoa are the perfect partner to beans.
 Long-grain and unprocessed grains are much better for you, so try to avoid the instant or minute-rice options.
 Rice pairs well with almost anything, and works very well when mixed with sautéed veggies and a bit of protein like chicken or fish.

 Related: How to Cook Quinoa

 Anyone with small children knows that pasta with butter is a staple, and for good reason: It's delicious, easy to prepare, and filling.
 Is pasta the healthiest meal?
 Not in excess.
-But, it's a good treat, and dried pasta keeps on your shelf for ages.
-For a healthier alternative, opt for chickpea pasta (that's pasta made out of chickpeas) or veggie pasta that you can make by putting zucchini through a spiralizer or getting spaghetti squash.
+But, dried pasta keeps on your shelf for ages.
+Plus, there are so many healthy pasta options now, like whole wheat, chickpea, or veggie pasta (which you can make by putting zucchini through a spiralizer or getting spaghetti squash).

 Meat for Freezing

 Clearly, fresh vegetables are a higher priority than their frozen counterparts, but the shelf life of fresh veggies only lasts so long.
 Yes, the supply chain for fresh produce will continue to put fresh fruit and veggies on your local grocer's shelves, but it's never a bad idea to load up on a backup stash.
-Some veggies hold up better than others from flash freezing, such as spinach, broccoli, and green beans, but this is solely an issue of personal taste.
+Some veggies hold up better than others from flash freezing, such as spinach and green beans, but this is solely an issue of personal taste.
+You'll thank yourself that you have veggies in the freezer!

 Butter and Oil